-3. We will host Portland Opera to Go's production of La Hansel and Gretel on October 10.
+3. We will host Portland Opera to Go's production in October.

 4. San Francisco Opera Adler Fellows Grand Opera Concert in January featuring the resident ensemble from San Francisco Opera's Adler Program, one of the world's premier artist training programs.

 5. We give away free tickets via our Free Youth Tickets Program to students of all ages who show an interest in music but are unable to afford a ticket.